-Down use the feather of birds for insulation.
-Duck, goose and other bird feathers are used for filling material.
+Down is a type of feather.
+Duck, goose and other bird feathers are used as a filling material.
 The feathers are taken from the breast area of the bird.
 They are very light and have amazing insulation.

 Hungarian, Swedish and Canadian down are good options because these countries are located in cold regions, so the feathers are naturally designed to retain heat.

-Feathers are less expensive than down duvets.
+Feather duvets are less expensive than down.
 The main difference is the size of the feather.
 In down duvets, the feathers are taken from the breast of the birds, so they are smaller and lighter.
-However, feather duvets use the bigger feathers that are not used in down duvets.
-This means that they can be taken from other parts of the bird, making them bigger and heavier.
+However, feather duvets use bigger feathers.
+This means that they are taken from the other parts of the bird.
 Therefore, feather duvets are heavier than down duvets.

 Silk duvets are a good option for allergy sufferers who want a natural filling.
 Generally speaking, manufacturers usually use mulberry silk floss for filling.
-This is a good choice for an all-season duvet because silk is a poor conductor of heat; in other words, heat is retained during the cold months and shed during the summer.
+This is a good choice for an all-season duvet because silk is a poor conductor of heat; in other words, heat is retained because silk is a good insulator during the cold months and breathable during the summer.
 This keeps your body temperature stable so you get a good night’s rest.

-Silk is also lightweight and breathable.
+Silk is also lightweight.
 It wicks away moisture from the skin so that you’re dry and comfortable all night long.

 Wool is another hypoallergenic choice.
 Thanks to its amazing temperature-control properties, it can keep you warm and cool all year long.
-It is good in trapping air but also breathable, so you are comfortable all night.
-Wool also has moisture-wicking abilities so that moisture and hot air is drawn away from you when it’s hot.
+It is good at trapping air but is also breathable.
+Wool also has moisture-wicking abilities, which means moisture and hot air are drawn away from you when it’s hot.